SNHU-CS/CS-330/module04/mod4_tutorials.md

 ### Exercise

-Test whether it is possible to have more than one key pressed in the same frame.
-If it is, can you think how this capability could help you enhance the control of your application?
+Try pressing more than one key pressed in the same frame.
+Can you think how this functionality could help you enhance the control of your application?
 Also, check out GLFW's documentation, and augment `UProcessInput` to handle different keys -- or combinations of keys.
 For example, print a message to the screen if `Shift` and `A` are pressed at the same time.

 # Section 4-2: Handling Mouse Input